kingluddite/web-dev-notes/full-stack/wesbos/120n-fullstack-adv-react-graphql/02-styles/04-visualizing-route-changes.md

     - When you visit a page with NextJS it will render on the server and then the client side will pick it up and then it will start rerendering it on the client
         + So we have react on the server and we have react on the client
         + But we need a little more config to render the CSS on the client side

-## GIT 13
-1. Check Status
-2. Add to staging
-3. Commit with useful commit message
-4. Push Branch to Origin
-5. Create PR on Origin
-6. Code Review on Origin
-7. Merge to master branch on Origin (or reject and don't merge)
-8. Locally check out of feature branch and into master branch
-9. Fetch locally
-10. Git Diff to see changes
-11. Pull Locally
-12. Run and test code
-13. Delete local branch